 KEEP: If it fits, is in good repair, and I still love it, I keep it.

 DONATE: If it doesn’t fit or I don’t love it but it doesn’t have much value, I donate it.
 For example, a sweater that is too big or small from Target has a lot of use left.
 I can’t use it, but it’s got life left.
 Donate this sweater.

 SELL: If I don’t still love it and it doesn’t fit but is a higher value item, I sell it on either eBay or a local Facebook yard sale group that I belong to.
 For example, I recently took out a J. Crew tote bag that I had forgotten about and never used.
 I looked it up on eBay.
 I saw that it was selling for around $15.
 I took a photo with my phone, uploaded it, and it sold in less than 6 hours.

 TRASH: This is self-explanatory.
 If an item has stains, rips, missing buttons that I know I’ll never fix, then trash it.

 STEP TWO: HANG YOUR CLOTHES ON LIKE HANGERS

 This may sound silly, but you should hang your clothing back up on hangers that are all alike.
 In fact, this is a perfect way to save closet space.
 Hugger hangers are wonderful as they hug close to each other.
 Therefore, they save you a ton of closet space.

 An alternative is hangers that “nest”.
 This means that they hang one below the other, taking up some vertical space.
 In effect, you will double your closet space by nesting your hangers.

 While these hangers are a bit of a splurge, they will help keep your organizing efforts on track for longer.
 Shop around, watch for sales, and buy the hugger or nesting hangers that work the best for you.
-In addition to adding space, they make your closet look neat, clean, and efficient.
+In addition to reducing clutter and adding space, they make your closet look neat, clean, and efficient.